da1dude/spaceman/README.md

 # Images to display to the DOM

-- to be added
+- See below

 ## User Stories
-- As a user, I want to...
+As a user, I want to...
 - have a reset button (game will load with a current word)
 - have a area to input the guess
 - have a area to display incorrect guesses